 This area covers environmental issues unique to retail pharmacies, including the proper management and disposal of waste pharmaceuticals.
 Waste from common pharmaceuticals, such as physostigmine, warfarin, nicotine, and some chemotherapeutic agents, may need to be managed as hazardous waste.
 Retail locations generating hazardous waste pharmaceuticals must manage these wastes following EPA’s hazardous waste requirements (see also RCC Hazardous Waste page).
 In addition to hazardous waste requirements, retail pharmacies may be regulated by other agencies.

 On August 21, 2019, EPA’s new rule for managing hazardous waste pharmaceuticals (HWP) (84 Fed.
 Reg.
 5816, Feb.
 22, 2019) starts going into effect.
 The rule creates new standards for retailers and others defined as healthcare facilities to manage hazardous waste pharmaceuticals, including prescription and over-the-counter (OTC) drugs for humans and animals, dietary supplements, and e-cigarette liquids.
 Elements of the new rule include a ban on drain disposal of HWP, requirements for reverse distributors of HWP, exclusion of OTC nicotine replacement therapies from the P075 hazardous waste listing, RCRA empty definitions, and DEA controlled substances.
-EPA has more information on the new rule.
+EPA has more information on the new rule and the RCC has a matrix that tracks state implementation.

 Pharmacies are regulated by multiple agencies, including: Environmental Protection Agency (EPA), Department of Transportation (DOT), Drug Enforcement Administration (DEA), Occupational Safety and Health Administration (OSHA), State Environmental Protection Agencies, State Pharmacy Boards, and potentially Local Publicly Owned Treatment Works (POTWs).
 Primary considerations for waste pharmaceuticals include determining which must be managed as hazardous wastes, which are controlled substances, and which require other special waste management.